James Mather 使用機材

 His ability to collaborate with the filmmakers and create consistent sound profiles across movies has seen him put audio to blockbusters as well as stop-motion feature films and classic drama.

-“Sound is the last stage of the film making process, so it has an awful lot of responsibility to all the people who have created it thus far,” he tell us as we met up with him for a chat in the West End of London.
+“Sound is the last stage of the film making process, so it has an awful lot of responsibility to all the people who have created it thus far,” he tells us as we meet up with him for a chat in the West End of London.

 “It is all about translating the director’s vision and needs to tell the story.
 Everything we do is deliberate – and there isn’t a sound in there that hasn’t been considered and exists there for a good reason.”